 - Generating repeated behaviors and higher retention

 Maximizing user engagement requires a deep understanding of behavioral science to tap into the psyche of your target user.
-I've worked directly with world-renowned leaders, such as Robert Cialdini and Robert Metcalfe, and incorporated theories from BJ Fogg, Dan Ariely, and contemporaries into an applied framework for driving user engagement in modern software applications.
+We've worked directly with world-renowned leaders, such as Robert Cialdini and Robert Metcalfe, and incorporated theories from BJ Fogg, Dan Ariely, and contemporaries into an applied framework for driving user engagement in modern software applications.

 PM practice & organization

 Great products begin with excellence in product management and UX.
 Agile methods are the new standard for execution, but how do you determine your product backlog or roadmap priorities?
-I've crafted and implemented highly effective product practices for over a dozen tech companies, yielding important outcomes such as:
+We've crafted and implemented highly effective product practices for over a dozen tech companies, yielding important outcomes such as:

 - Balanced priorities across diverse product development investments